Havner/np-wrapper/README.md

 And then put the wrapper libraries inside that directory.
 Rename first so you won't overwrite!
 You can only use one library that is of interest to you.

+Reinstallation or update of the TrackIR software necessitates reinstall of the wrapper as the original libraries will be put in place.

 # Configuration

 Put the NPWrapper.ini inside that directory as well.
 This is a very simple file,